 The court has now requested the IPA matter to be tagged under similar petitions filed by other clubs in the state and the matter is likely to be heard jointly on 9th June, as it concerns a similar issue of law.

-Meanwhile, the IPA has temporarily suspended its running in the Radisson Blu Hotel in New Delhi after concerns were being raised by the hotel management about the dearth of a written assurance from the police assuring that poker in India is a game of skill and that no license is needed to conduct games.
+Meanwhile, the IPA has temporarily suspended its running in the Radisson Blu Hotel in New Delhi after concerns were being raised by the hotel management about the dearth of a written assurance from the police assuring that poker is a game of skill and that no license is needed to conduct games.
 It is believed that IPA is currently in discussion with the police to finish the necessary paperwork.